illuminatech/model-rules/README.md

 This extension provides set of the validation rules to check if a model exists or is unique for Laravel.
 It serves 2 main purposes:

-- define a fluent interface for Eloquent model exist/unique validation
+- define a fluent interface for Eloquent model exist/unique validation,
 - remove redundant database queries for Eloquent model manipulations.

 Assume we have a database storing some items grouped by categories.
 While creating an HTTP request handler for the new item saving, we need to check if given category record exists and associate it the new item.
 There is a well-known recommendation to use relation methods like `associate()` to handle relation instantiation at object level.
-However, if we follow it along with standard validation our program performs redundant SQL query.
+However, if we follow it along with standard validation, our program performs redundant SQL query.
 For example:

 ```php
 <?php